HAC20KER22/E-COM-WEBSITE/README.md

+## ECOM WEBSITE

-This is an ecommerce website
+This is an E commerce website with a front end in next js.